elastic/apm-agent-python/docs/config/index.rst

 Settings are specified as part of the intialization of the client.

-As of opbeat_python 1.2.0, you can now configure all clients through a standard DSN string.
+As of opbeat 1.2.0, you can now configure all clients through a standard DSN string.
 This can be specified as a default using the ``SENTRY_DSN`` environment variable, as well as passed to all clients by using the ``dsn`` argument.

 ::

-    from opbeat_python import Client
+    from opbeat import Client

     # Read configuration from the environment
     client = Client()